codio/site/source/docs/ide/emmet/index.html.markdown

 ---
-title: "HTML and CSS Productivity Shortcuts"
+title: "HTML, CSS and JS Productivity Shortcuts"
 class_name: docs
 full_width: true
 ---

-We have implemented Emmet into the Codio IDE.
-These features let you saves loads of time when working with HTML and CSS.
+We have implemented lots of productivity shortcuts into the Codio IDE.
+These features let you saves loads of time when working with HTML, CSS and Javascript.

+##Code Editor Keyboard Shortcuts
+General code editor shortcuts can be [found here](/docs/ide/code-editor/kb-shortcuts/).
+All other productivty shortcuts are found in this chapter.

+##Abbreviations
-Not only do you get a huge range of abbreviations that expand to code like this
+Thanks to our Emmet support, you get a large number of abbreviations that expand to code, a bit like this

 	div>ul>li*3

-results in
+expands to

 	<div>
 	    <ul>